Skip to content

 Point at the thing

 Folk is the genre of the named object.
 The coat, the letter, the rifle, the specific river, the specific year.
 When a folk song works, it's because you can see the scene clearly enough to draw it.
+(This is what M6 Image Discipline measures — concrete objects functioning as narrative containers, not decoration.)

 If your verse contains a feeling word — sad, alone, lost, broken — replace it with an object or an action that implies that feeling.
 Trust the listener.